The referendum on whether Britain should stay in the EU will take place on the 23 June 2016.

 On a practical level, it is difficult to foresee how this could happen.
 Carriers (including ferry companies), have a legal obligation to check travellers have appropriate entry clearance.
 Carriers are currently fined and have to meet the costs of a passenger’s return if they facilitate the entry of individuals without valid leave to the UK.

 Furthermore, if migrants arrived without the appropriate papers, and with no valid asylum claim, the Home Office would seek to detain and remove them.
 It is true however that the administrative and financial burden of this could be quite significant.

 Those in favour of Brexit argue that Le Touquet would not be affected in any event as it is a bi-lateral agreement.
 It would not therefore automatically fall away if Britain left the EU.
-If Britain votes in favour of leaving, whether Le Touquet would continue depends largely on the reaction of French politicians.
+If Britain votes in the referendum in favour of leaving, whether Le Touquet would continue depends largely on the reaction of French politicians.

 It is currently unclear what would happen to existing ECJ precedent in the event of Brexit.
 For example, in respect of workplace equality, the Equality Act 2010 sets out the right to equal pay for equal work.
 This is a UK Act of Parliament so would not be affected by Brexit.
 However, interpretation of this legislation often derives from ECJ case law.
 Following Brexit, the UK courts might feel able to depart from ECJ authorities and re-interpret the law.

 However, this is unlikely to happen due to the principle of legal certainty.
 It is logical that the UK courts would continue to interpret the Equality Act 2010 in line with the ECJ case law which fed into the formation of that Act, for example the 1976 case of De Frenne II.
 It would also seem likely that the UK courts would continue to follow subsequent case law up until the time of Brexit.